Friday, April 30, 2021

 The Age of Dinosaurs is a book for the young dinosaur enthusiast.
 Brusatte, a paleontologist at the University of Edinburgh takes his readers through time beginning with the ancestors of the dinosaurs, to their rise as the dominant life form on our planet and to their sudden demise.
 The Age of Dinosaurs was inspired by Brusatte's book, The Rise and Fall of the Dinosaurs which was published in 2018 for adult readers.
 As Brusatte notes in this current edition for younger readers, "It is the story of dinosaur evolution: how dinosaurs changed over time as their world changed around them."
 Brusatte pieces together the story as we currently understand it, in an exciting, engaging way for young readers.

-There is plenty of information about many geologic concepts in The Age of Dinosaurs including explanations about fossils, how dinosaur species are identified, the use radioisotope dating and plate tectonics.
+There is plenty of information about many geologic concepts in The Age of Dinosaurs including explanations about fossils, how dinosaur species are identified, the use radioisotope dating, and plate tectonics.
 Brusatte spends some time explaining where specific types of dinosaurs were found, for example tyrannosaurs were located mainly in the western United States and Canada and explains how the Earth's changing landmass over millions of years, influenced where certain species of dinosaurs lived.
 However, one drawback to this book is the lack of maps to help young readers visualize the changing Earth through the Jurassic and Cretaceous.
 For example maps showing Pangea separating into Gondwana, its gradual break up into the continents we see today would have been helpful.

-There are "boxes" that feature information about the research paleontologists are undertaking to learn more about dinosaurs.
+There are "boxes" that highlight information about the research paleontologists are undertaking to learn more about dinosaurs.
 The book opens with a lovely pencil illustration on the title page of a dinosaur scene.
 Brusatte includes a detailed timeline and a dinosaur lineage chart that readers can refer to as they read the book.
 In the back, there is a Further Reading section, a Glossary and an Index.
-Overall, this is a fantastic book, very informative, easy to read and chock full of interesting facts about dinosaurs that is sure to please older readers who are very interested in learning more about the subject.
+Overall, this is a fantastic book, very informative, easy to read and chock full of interesting facts about dinosaurs that is sure to please older readers who might be interested in learning more about the subject.
 It may even inspire a future paleontologist or two!

 Book Details: